dj221ai/dj221ai/README.md

 - 👀 I’m interested in AI/ML/Python and Django with Raspberry PI and IOT
 - 🌱 I’m currently learning Frontend framework React JS
 - 💞️ I’m looking to collaborate on Raspberry Pi/Django Related Projects
-- 📫 Can reach to me @djha5051@gmail.com or on linkedin @https://www.linkedin.com/in/dhirendra-j-145a0b156/
+- 📫 Can reach to me @djha5051@gmail.com

 <!---
 dj221ai/dj221ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.